Shanghai2017/add-in-workshop/Module2.md

     ```

 ## Add Code
-Now that you have the setup code for lesson 2, you can add code to use Excel functions.
+Now that you have the project set up, you can add code to use Excel functions.

 Add a new button and handler to create a *Grand Total* under the *Total Price* column.
-For this, use the sum formula.
+Use the sum formula to perform the calculation.

 * 2.09 Add another button with a label of *Grand Total*.